What we do

 Despite this, an increasing number of feminist and social justice groups have sought results and influence by advocating for harsher criminalization on a range of issues - e.g. gender-based violence, hate crimes, child, early and forced marriage, female genital cutting - despite the fact that there is little evidence to suggest that these work, and growing evidence that they cause harm in numerous ways.
 These strategies often misguidedly aim to make criminalization "work for us".

-• We bring movement-actors together with intention, aiming to build bridges by unearthing shared struggles and common root causes which shape diverse experiences of criminalization.
-We do this so that we can meet a highly-coordinated opposition with our collective strength.
-This means we bring people together to not just collaborate instrumentally but act with the genuine belief that we (and the issues around which we organize) are all connected.
+Strengthen, support and amplify sustainable, cross movement, transnational, feminist collaboration- We bring movement-actors together with intention, aiming to build bridges by unearthing shared struggles and common root causes that shape diverse experiences of criminalization.
+We do this so that we can meet a highly-coordinated opposition - including anti-gender and anti-democracy actors with our collective strength.
+We bring people together to not just collaborate instrumentally but act with the genuine belief that we (and the issues around which we organize) are connected.
+We eschew stereotypes and categories and work with those whose work explodes false binaries and borders.